lostatc/skiddie-games/skiddie/descriptions/tree_builder.md

 A game about building trees from a closure table.

 The game starts with an empty tree on the left side of the screen and a table of values of the right.
-The objective of the game is to fill in the values of the tree from the information in the table.
+The objective of the game is to fill in the tree with the information in the table.
 Each row in the table represents a relationship between two nodes in the tree.
 The node in the first column is an ancestor of the node in the second column.
 It could be a parent, grandparent, great-grandparent and so on.
 The value in the third column is the number of levels between the two nodes.
 Using this information, it's possible to figure out where each node is in the tree.
 Example: